Who can register to vote in Michigan?

 How can I learn about the candidates and proposals on my ballot before election day?

 The Michigan Voter Information Center can help you determine what you will see on your ballot on Election Day.
-You may also reference the election page on our website to view proposal language.

 Who qualifies for an absent voter ballot?